 At the root of the problem right now is the financial pressure the current system places on carriers, to keep consumer prices high and the pace of new products relatively slow.
 The open access model would do the opposite.

 Full disclosure: one of the companies advocating the open access model also supports my work on quantum standards.
-So don’t just take my word of it.
-Here’s Professor Kevin Werbach of the Wharton School of Business, writing in the New York Times: “
+So don’t just take my word.
+Here’s Professor Kevin Werbach of the Wharton School of Business, writing in the New York Times:

 Nor would the big carriers be frozen out.
 AT&T, Comcast and Verizon can still buy capacity along with Apple, Amazon, Walmart, Uber and the small operator dedicated to serving rural areas.
 And technical innovations such as making 5G networks quantum-safe and quantum-capable can come faster, because the overall cost of securing spectrum will dramatically fall, as well.